DRok17/Multi-Builder/README.md

 ## Shoutouts:

+#### ** GENERAL SHOUTOUTS **

+Devon - Thanks to friends for all his help and listening to my ranting when something isn't working...until it does.

+[dbenham](https://www.dostips.com/forum/viewtopic.php?f=3&t=6044) - Creating the JREPL batch file that allows template swapping, used in every builder.

 #### ** RETROBUILDER **

 [SayianPrinceVegeta](https://www.youtube.com/channel/UCjnHt3Hiz7DUzXGwCHY3EWA) - Providing the inspiration for all of this and helping shape Simple VPK.